-The Institutional Biosafety Committee (IBC) advises on matters relating to the safe handling, transport, use, and disposal of biological materials, including recombinant or synthetic nucleic acid molecules molecules, on the Urbana-Champaign campus.
-The committee reports to the Vice Chancellor of Research and is co-chaired by Carol Maddox and Mary Kraft.
+The Institutional Biosafety Committee (IBC) advises on matters relating to the safe handling, transport, use, and disposal of biological materials, including recombinant or synthetic nucleic acid molecules, on the Urbana-Champaign campus.
+The committee reports to the Vice Chancellor of Research and Innovation and is co-chaired by Romana Nowak and Mary Kraft.
 Questions? email ibc@illinois.edu or call 217.333.2755.

 All work with materials requiring registration must be approved by the IBC prior to initiation.